Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

 In the afternoon, some of the group visited the local school, whilst the rest (me included) went back to freshen up before the party that evening.

-We danced and sang as the sun set, we returned for dinner and continued partying until the small hours!
+We danced and sang as the sun was setting over the Mara, we returned for dinner and continued partying until the small hours!

 Within half an hour, we were up in the air, sailing silently over one of the most amazing places on earth watching the sunrise.
 It was magical.